wygulmage/xmobar/readme.md

-      -A alpha      --alpha=alpha          The transparency: 0 is transparent, 255 (the default) is opaque -o            --top                  Place xmobar at the top of the screen -b            --bottom               Place xmobar at the bottom of the screen -d            --dock                 Try to start xmobar as a dock -a alignsep   --alignsep=alignsep    Separators for left, center and right text alignment.
+      -A alpha      --alpha=alpha          The transparency: 0 is transparent, 255 (the default) is opaque -o            --top                  Place xmobar at the top of the screen -b            --bottom               Place xmobar at the bottom of the screen -p            --position=position    Specify position, same as in config file -d            --dock                 Try to start xmobar as a dock -a alignsep   --alignsep=alignsep    Separators for left, center and right text alignment.
 Default: '}{'